-Richmont is opening a portion of this course in the Trauma Certificate to Richmont alumni and the surrounding community for Continuing Education Credit.
-This event is not sponsored by the alumni association and does not fall under the benefits of founding membership status.
+Richmont is opening this entire course in our Trauma Certificate to Richmont alumni and the surrounding community for Continuing Education Credit.

 Learning Objectives: As a result of this seminar, participants will be able to:

 |Day 1||· Overview of complex trauma treatment for adults with a focus on components-based model of treatment